DevBeast630/DevBeast630/README.md

 ## Rapidfire

-- 👀 I’m interested in exploring blockchain technologies, and working on anything catches my interest.
+- 👀 I’m interested in exploring Shopify online store & blockchain technologies, and working on anything catches my interest.

 - 💞️ I’m looking to collaborate on any of the open source projects I'm currently active in.